nolash/go-vise/README.md

 The VM defines the following opcode symbols:

-* `BACK` - Return to the previous execution frame (will fail if at top frame).
-It leaves to the state of the execution layer to define what "previous" means.
 * `CATCH <symbol> <signal>` - Jump to symbol if signal is set (see `signals` below).
 * `CROAK <signal>` - Clear state and restart execution from top if signal is set (see `signals` below).
 * `LOAD <symbol> <size>` - Execute the code symbol `symbol` and cache the data, constrained to the given `size`.
 Can be exposed with `MAP` within scope,